 Overview of the Retail Market in Egypt

-Egypt is one of the largest markets in the Middle East.
-A population of more than 86 million makes it an attractively profitable market in the Arab World.
+Exploring the Retail Market in Egypt reveals it as one of the Middle East’s largest and most dynamic sectors.
+With a population exceeding 86 million, Egypt stands as a profoundly lucrative market, particularly in retail.
 The youth population and its continuous exposure to social media is driving the economy; they are educated, open minded and technologically savvy.
 The obvious social shift has a significantly positive effect on Egypt’s economy.
 Social changes besides to the emergence of a more financially-comfortable middle class have caused intense shopping behavior.
 Moreover, “by 2018, more than 72% of households are expected to be in this middle-income bracket”, which represents the key demographic for increased future household spending (Invest in Egypt)

 When we look at the different markets in Egypt; automotive, real estate, healthcare, media, telecommunications, etc, we find that by far, the retail market is the most increasingly growing market in Egypt.
 The retailing sales have reached “a CAGR of 14.2% between 2007 and 2011, reaching USD 103 billion.
 In fact, Egypt comes the 13th as the most attractive retail market worldwide (Retail Trade, 2013).
 The retail industry has changed dramatically over the past 10 years.
 Back when I still went to school, I could only go shopping when I travelled abroad.
 I remember I had to wait till my summer vacation so I travel with my family and do the shopping for the season, if not for the entire year.
 Another alternative was to go to “open days” where someone (most likely in the same social network) would travel, and come back with lots of shopping to present them for sale at an open day.
 Today, the situation has entirely changed.
 With the opening of City Stars, Mall of Arabia, Cairo Festival City and many other shopping outlets, the International brands are all brought to Egypt with their latest fashionable items.